NitzanNaveh/MovieClub/README.md

 Welcome to Movie Club!

 Whether you're passionate about the latest movie, or looking for your next movie obsession — Movie Club is the place to be.
-With smart AI-powered recommendations and a vibrant community, you'll always have something to watch and someone to talk about it with.
+With smart AI-powered recommendations, you are welcome to join us and get the best recommendation!

 ---

 ![Movie Club Logo](https://res.cloudinary.com/durmfgxnv/image/upload/v1750022413/Logo_gd47ek.png)

 ---

-## Tech Stack
+## 🛠 **Tech Stack**

 🎨 **React** – Responsive and dynamic UI on the frontend.